blyonscs/Case_Study_Fitness_Tracker/README.md

 TotalDisSum = 7131.55
 TrackerDis = 7094.34

-Total distance is slighly higher then the tracker distance, may be adding distance while it is not tracking progress.
+Total distance is slightly higher then the tracker distance, may be adding distance while it is not tracking progress.

 5. Who has the max and min average steps per day?